Spinal Cord Injuriescolor-overlay

 How Our Personal Injury Lawyers Can Help Maximize Your Claim

-Often ICBC or other insurance companies try to discourage litigation or occasionally settle directly with an injured patient, before the full extent of damage is revealed.
+Often insurance companies try to discourage litigation or occasionally settle directly with an injured patient, before the full extent of damage is revealed.
 But by investigating the case more thoroughly, a specialized spinal cord injury lawyer could significantly increase the value of your claim.

 We also have a team of medical experts, physiatrists, orthopedic surgeons, nurses, life care planners and others who can offer valuable guidance and represent your case in court.

 Spinal cord injury cases can be lengthy, expensive and complex.
-But with Collette Parsons Corrin, you don’t pay any upfront legal fees or expenses.
+But with Parsons Corrin LLP, you don’t pay any upfront legal fees or expenses.
 We are only paid when we successfully resolve your claim through trial or settlement.

 Act Fast on Your Spinal Cord Injury Claim